What Is Apache Kafka

 Wondering how Kafka works and why it is so popular?
 With low end-to-end latency, exceptional durability, and the ability to handle mass amounts of streaming data, Apache Kafka has quickly become a go-to tool for stream processing.

-In this blog, we give a high-level overview of how Apache Kafka works, talk Kafka Topics, and discuss when Kafka should be used.
-For more in-depth information about Kafka in the enterprise, download the Decision Maker's Guide to Apache Kafka.
+In this blog, we give a high-level overview of how Kafka works, talk Kafka Topics, and discuss when Kafka should be used.
+For more in-depth information about how Kafka is used in the enterprise, download the Apache Kafka Guide.

 Back to top